DIAGNijmegen/picai_eval/README.md

 - **Annotations**: 3D volumes of the same shape as their corresponding detection maps, with non-connected, non-overlapping ground-truth lesions.
 Each ground-truth lesion is a connected component (in 3D) with the integer value 1 per voxel.
 Background voxels are represented by the integer value 0.

-Note, we define a _connected component_ as all non-zero voxels with _squared connectivity_ equal to two.
-This means that in a 3×3×3 neighbourhood all voxels are connected to the centre voxel, except for the eight voxels at the corners of the "cube".
+Note, we define a _connected component_ as all non-zero voxels with _squared connectivity_ equal to three.
+This means that in a 3×3×3 neighbourhood all voxels are connected to the centre voxel.
+See [26-Connectivity](https://en.wikipedia.org/wiki/Pixel_connectivity) for an illustration.

 #